How much CPU and RAM does my website need?

 We've all been in this position at some point and if you aren't sure of the answer to the questions above, you're in the right place!

-When it comes to choosing your plan, the hardware amongst our shared hosting platforms are the same across the board.
+When it comes to choosing your plan, our shared hosting platforms all run the same class of hardware.
 This means that all you need to focus on is a few key aspects of the hosting account that matter (CPU, RAM & Storage) and narrow down your choices from there!

 Please Note: This guide is intended for customers that are new to web hosting and as such this will only be applicable to our Shared hosting services.
 If you wish to find out more about our Reseller services or VPS hosting please see the associated guides.
 If you aren't sure if a shared hosting plan is right for you, skip to the Additional Options section of this guide for more information.